Subtitle Tools

 Quick answers for common edge cases.

-How do I know if I need positive or negative shift?
+How do I know whether to use a positive or negative shift?

-What if only part of the subtitle file is out of sync?
+What if only part of my subtitle file is out of sync?

-Can I use this after converting from SRT?
+Can I use this after converting from SRT format?

 Related guides